-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 Russia's punishment for losing the final group game, and therefore surrendering top spot, is a match with Spain.
 It's not an impossible task—La Furia Roja have been far from perfect so far—but it's a daunting one.

-The moment Spain stop shooting themselves in the foot defensively is the moment every other team’s chances of winning the World Cup decreases dramatically.
-Penalty concessions, David De Gea blunders, miscommunications, poor marking at corners…you name the act of transgression, Gerard Pique and Co. have probably committed it.
+The moment Spain stop shooting themselves in the foot defensively is the moment every other team's chances of winning the World Cup decreases dramatically.
+Penalty concessions, David de Gea blunders, miscommunications, poor marking at corners...you name the act of transgression, Gerard Pique and Co. have probably committed it.

 Offensively they've looked pretty good, though, and have impressed with their intricate ball work and overloading of the flanks with technical players.
-They’re using byline cut-backs a lot, with Isco and Andres Iniesta in particular working great positions.
+They're using byline cutbacks a lot, with Isco and Andres Iniesta in particular working great positions.
 There have been suggestions there's no Plan B, but Plan A's been fine so far.

-Expect them to head straight for the space between Yury Zhirkov (left-back) and Sergei Ignashevich (left centre-back) to test it.
-Then expect Isco to grow into the game more and more, with his battle against the excellent Mario Fernandes (right-back) one to keep an eye on.
+Expect them to head straight for the space between Yury Zhirkov at left-back and Sergei Ignashevich at left centre-back to test it.
+Then expect Isco to grow into the game more and more, with his battle against the excellent Mario Fernandes at right-back one to keep an eye on.

 Going the other way, Aleksandr Golovin will have to be on top form to weave through the lines on the counter-attack and evade Sergio Busquets, while Artem Dzyuba's hold-up role to relieve pressure is crucial.

-Finally, Denis Cheryshev—a man every Spaniard should be familiar with given he's a Villarreal player and former Real Madrid man—has shown himself to be quite the predator dipping in off the left flank and must be tracked thoroughly.
+Finally, Denis Cheryshev—a man every Spaniard should be familiar with given he's a Villarreal player and formerly of Real Madrid—has shown himself to be quite the predator dipping in off the left flank and must be tracked thoroughly.

 Prediction: Spain 2-1 Russia